Abuse, neglect and exploitation

-Manager of Policy and Education, John Chesterman, produced the report, Responding to violence, abuse, exploitation and neglect: Improving our protection of at-risk adults, as part of a Churchill Fellowship.
+The Deputy Public Advocate, Dr John Chesterman, produced the report, Responding to violence, abuse, exploitation and neglect: Improving our protection of at-risk adults, as part of a Churchill Fellowship.

 The report looks at four adult protection schemes operating in overseas jurisdictions to explore how Victoria’s protection of at-risk adults might be improved.
 Its six recommendations include ensuring police have the expertise to investigate and prosecute crimes against at-risk adults and establishing clear responsibilities for receiving reports of, and investigating concerns about, the abuse and exploitation of at-risk adults.